Stay Warm, Stay Safe, and Save in Winter Weather

 • Budget Billing — Budget Billing is a service available to customers who prefer to avoid significant fluctuations in their monthly utility bills.
 To achieve this, Austin Energy takes an average of a customer's previous 12 months of utility bills to calculate an average utility bill payment.

 • Services for the Medically-Vulnerable — The City of Austin offers a Medically Vulnerable Registry for customers with a long-term disease, ailment, or critical illness.
-Eligible customers receive additional time to pay their bills and receive one-on-one case management.
-Qualifying customers enrolling in the Medically Vulnerable Registry help Austin Energy receive needed information to provide direct assistance during electricity emergencies.
+Eligible customers receive extra support during power outages, one-on-one case management, and additional time to pay their bills.
 Check eligibility for yourself or a loved one.

 • Online Usage Tools — Check your energy usage regularly to avoid surprises on your energy bill.
-You can view your home electric usage anywhere you have internet access simply by logging in to Online Customer Care.
 You can compare your usage to the previous month or year or to similar homes in your neighborhood.
 You can also set alerts for higher billing tiers and receive customized energy savings tips.
-For an even deeper dive into your usage, including solar panel production info, access the Austin Energy web app.

 Tips for Saving Energy